Michael Fordham (judge): Education

 Fordham was educated at Spalding Grammar School between 1976 and 1983.
 He went on to study law at Hertford College, Oxford having been awarded a place through the Tanner Scheme.
 After achieving a First class degree, he stayed on at Oxford until 1987 to undertake a Bachelor of Civil Law (BCL).
 In 1988 he obtained a Master of Laws (LLM) at the University of Virginia.

 Career

 Fordham was called to the bar in 1990 by Gray's Inn, and by 2006 had been appointed a Queen's Counsel.
 Four years later he became a Civil Recorder, and in 2012, a Criminal Recorder.
 He was appointed Deputy Judge of the Upper Tribunal, sitting for six years until 2018.
 He was authorised under s9(1) to sit as a Deputy High Court Judge in 2013.

-During his career as a barrister spanning 1990 to 2020, he specialised (inter alia) in public law, administrative law, immigration and asylum, health and human rights, arguing more than 50 cases in the Administrative Court, the House of Lords and the Supreme Court.
+During his career as a barrister spanning 1990 to 2020, he specialised (inter alia) in public law, administrative law, immigration and asylum, health and human rights, arguing more than 50 cases in the House of Lords and the Supreme Court.

-Fordham is a Bencher of Gray's Inn where he serves as Master of Students.
+Fordham is a Bencher of Gray's Inn where he formerly served as Master of Students.